VegaL101/AWS-EC2-instance-deployment-/README.md

 ##

-Now we type in the command: alter user 'ROOT'@LOCALHOST iDENTIFIED WITH my sql_native_password BY '(your password)';
+Now we type in the command: alter user 'ROOT'@LOCALHOST iDENTIFIED WITH my sql_native_password BY '(your password)'; <br>

+Make sure to creare a strong password as i use a very simple and easy to guess password for the sake of this project.

 ![SQLCREATEPASSWORD](https://github.com/user-attachments/assets/e9a4172a-548d-463e-9415-40f36ceafb48)

 ##

-Next to create a new user for my sqlserver other than root and to do this we type in: CREATE USER 'wp_user'@localhost IDENTIFIED BY '(password you created)'
+Next to create a new user for my sqlserver other than the root user and to do this we type in: CREATE USER 'wp_user'@localhost IDENTIFIED BY '(password you created)'

 ![createmysqluser](https://github.com/user-attachments/assets/6bbe2622-bb2d-4d6a-8e9d-2fa9a3745d5e)

 ##

-next we need to create a seperate database for your website and we can call it 'wp'.
+next we need to create a seperate database for our website and we call it 'wp'.
 I type in: CREATE DATABASE wp;

 ![seperate db to use w WP](https://github.com/user-attachments/assets/3b60a47d-be8d-4dd4-ac5c-fb74097949ce)

 ##

 Next we give all the privileges in this database to the user we just created.
-We do this by typing: GRANT ALL PRIVILEGES ON wp.* TO 'wp_user'@localhost; <br> After this we should be done with making configurations for mysql server so we wold 'ctrl' and 'd' to exit of the mysql prompt
+We do this by typing: GRANT ALL PRIVILEGES ON wp.* TO 'wp_user'@localhost; <br> After this we should be done with making configurations for mysql server so we hold 'ctrl' and 'd' to exit of the mysql prompt.

 ![all priviliges of wp to user](https://github.com/user-attachments/assets/9ab53862-fb5f-4b8b-84fc-3159d1a85d9e)

 ##

-Whats left is to actually install wordpress.
-So we'll go to the wordpress website and go to their releases linked <a href=https://wordpress.org/download/releases/>Here<a/>,Here we will copy the link of the latest release of the 'tar.gz' file.
+Now whats left is to actually install wordpress.
+So we'll go to the wordpress website and go to their releases linked <a href=https://wordpress.org/download/releases/>Here<a/>, Here we will copy the link of the latest released 'tar.gz' file.

 now we go back to our terminal and input: cd /tmp <br> which will change our directories and now we can type: wget (link of the tar file) <br>
 should look similar to below.